How to Prepare for Homesteading

 READ: How to Start a Homestead

-· A possible homestead exemption that can reduce the taxable value of your primary residence, lowering your property tax rate.
+SLCG Pro Tip: Did you know that there may be a homesteading exemption where you live?
+This can reduce the taxable value of your primary residence, lowering your property tax rate.
+Contact the local government office to find out more.

 Homesteading Books we Love: